ala747/vue-markdown-v2/README.md

-This fork is open for issues and help is welcome, for moment, only update dependencies (markdown-it & plugins)
+This fork is open for issues and help is welcome, for moment, only update dependencies to work with Babel V7

+Added :
+- markdown-it-container
+- Corrected the source for mardown)it-katex

 # vue-markdown